-In light of the impairment charge for part of these CGUs' goodwill, any changes in criteria, whether negative (e.g. performance and perpetual growth rate) or positive (discount rate) would lead to further impairment.
+In light of the impairment charge for part of this CGU's goodwill, any changes in criteria, whether negative (e.g. performance and perpetual growth rate) or positive (discount rate) would lead to further impairment.

-With regards to sensitivity to changes in key assumptions under the other tests, there is no reasonably likely change that could lead to significant impairment of other CGUs, given the margins shown by the tests.
+With regards to sensitivity to changes in key assumptions under the other tests, there is no reasonably likely change that could lead to significant impairment of other CGUs, given their margins and the tests conducted.